freicar/freicar_docs/docs/index.md

 # Welcome to the FreiCAR Documentation

-This place hosts all necessary documentation for the course: FreiCAR: [Link](http://freicar.informatik.uni-freiburg.de/).
+This site hosts the documentation for the course [FreiCAR](http://freicar.informatik.uni-freiburg.de/).
+Please notify us if you find any wrong or outdated information.